 Instagram wouldn’t share whether the available filters will expand, rotate or come and go, but they did say “we’ll be bringing more face filters to the community on a regular basis.”
 Here’s a brief overview of the initial set:

 - http://smartmedia.com.au/plus/moon.php Gold Crown – A Caesar-style golden wreath around you head, this filter is subtle and universal enough to be a good introduction to filters.

 - http://whiteearthdesign.co.uk/shop/?paged=1 Koala – This cute filter adds a Koala nose and ears that raise in surprise when you open your mouth, though it falls short of being as adorable as Snapchat’s iconic puppy filter.

-- Nerd Glasses – This one swirls math equations around your head, can appear on two people at once and features glasses that slip down your nose if you tilt forward.
+- buy accutane in mexico Nerd Glasses – This one swirls math equations around your head, can appear on two people at once and features glasses that slip down your nose if you tilt forward.

 - Bunny – Another attempt at beating Snapchat’s puppy filter, these ears raise in surprise when you open your mouth, and react to gravity by folding over if you learn side to side.

 - Butterfly Crown – Instagram’s attempt at Snapchat’s Coachella-favorite flower crown puts a wreathe of butterflies on your head that flitter off as you move.

 - Ice Crown – You exhale steam as snowflakes flurry around with this ice crown.